zhang2333/light-crawler/README.md

 // or expand the function named 'scrape'
+// implement the 'expand' in 'loadRule'
-// implement the 'expand' in 'loadRule' crawlingGoogle = {
+// on the other hand, you can use 'this'(Crawler) in 'addRule' or 'loadRule' crawlingGoogle = {
     // ...
     scrape: function (r, $, expand) {